What Is Cocaine?

 - Heart disease and stroke

 - Loss of appetite

-If the user continues to abuse cocaine for months of years, they lose control of their faculties, and their risk of contracting Hepatitis or HIV increases.
+If the user continues to cocaine addiction for months of years, they lose control of their faculties and their risk of contracting Hepatitis or HIV increases.

 Cocaine is one of the most addictive illegal drugs, second only to heroin.
 It also is on the second spot on the list of most harmful drugs.
 This powerful stimulant can create massive changes in the brain in a short span, which is the main reason why people get addicted to cocaine so quickly.